top of page

 Licensed Specialist in School Psychology

-Training Background: I obtained my B.S. from Texas A&M University (special education and psychology with accompanying special education teacher certification), followed by a M.A. and Ph.D. from The University of Texas at Austin (school psychology with emphasis in child clinical psychology, family therapy, and neuropsychological assessment) and a predoctoral internship at Lewisville ISD.
-I completed my postdoctoral fellowship at Children's Hospital Colorado in the Neuropsychiatric Special Care unit.
-I have 17 years combined training and work experience in the fields of education and mental health and have been a licensed psychologist and school psychologist in Colorado and Texas.
-I have worked in various settings including hospital, school districts, community mental health, private practice, and as an adjunct professor at Texas Christian University.
+Training Background: I obtained my B.S. from Texas A&M University in College Station, followed by a M.A. and Ph.D. from The University of Texas at Austin.
+I completed my predoctoral internship at Lewisville ISD and a postdoctoral fellowship at Children's Hospital Colorado in the Neuropsychiatric Special Care unit.
+I have 17 years combined training and work experience in the fields of education and mental health.
+I am currently licensed to practice as a psychologist in both Colorado and Texas.
+I have worked in various settings including hospital, school districts, community mental health, private practice, and as an adjunct professor at Texas Christian University. â€‹

 Children's Books: